sanoop-dev-page/sanoop-dev-page.github.io/_posts/2023-01-21-my-preferred-way-of-register-read-check.md

 my_block.my_reg.mirror(.status(status),.check(UVM_CHECK);
 ```

 Advantage?
-UVM does a check against the mirrored value, which is updated by the predict method and the read value, and gives out a nice error message.
+UVM does a check on the `read` value against the `mirrored` value (which is updated by the `predict` method) and gives out a nice error message.

 > If you would like to use this method, while calling mirror method, make sure the value of check argument is UVM_CHECK.
 The default arg value of check in mirror method is UVM_NO_CHECK.
 {: .prompt-tip }